CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 # Throughout time I've always set goals

-- `Physical:` It's been many years since my youth when was able to reach *31 chin-ups consecutively* (from a dead hang while fully extended each time).
+- `Physical:` In my youth I was able to reach *31 chin-ups consecutively* (from a dead hang while fully extended each time).
 For comparison, I had surpassed the highest repetition count for pull-ups In the Marine Corps PFT (23) on my own.
-I no longer keep up with that hobby, but it was one of my earlier accomplishments in life.
+Even though this was accomplished many years ago, and I have not since kept up with this form of exercise, it was one of my earlier accomplishments in life worth noting.

 <!-- In my youth, I was heavily inspired by [Bruce Lee](https://youtu.be/cJMwBwFj5nQ) and his hybrid fighting philosophy 截拳道 (Jeet Kune Do "Way of the Intercepting Fist").
 Chinese martial arts (武術; wǔshù) and classical eastern philosophy were among my first and deepest influences as a child.
 In my adolescence I attended one of the major modern Okinawan martial arts called [Shōrin-ryū](https://en.wikipedia.org/wiki/Sh%C5%8Drin-ry%C5%AB) (少林流).
 It was likely this experience that filled me with such great discipline as well as an admiration for Japanese culture.
 I continued training myself with calisthenics until, by the time I was a young man, I was able to reach *31 chin-ups consecutively* (from a dead hang while fully extended each time).
 For comparison, I had surpassed the highest repetition count for pull-ups In the Marine Corps PFT (23) on my own. -->